Backup log files when they exceed a specified size in

 - contains

-to verify if an element exist inside of an object
+to verify if an element exist inside

 -notcontains